preservim/vim-pencil/README.markdown

 will be enabled by default and can offer many of the same benefits as soft line wrap.

-A useful exception: if used with popular prose-oriented syntax modules, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block or table.
+A useful exception: if used with popular prose-oriented syntax plugins, _pencil_ will **disable** autoformat when you enter Insert mode from inside a code block or table.
 (See the advanced section below for more details.)